 A large number of muscles are involved when doing a pull-up.
 That’s why pull-ups can be considered a basic exercise for the upper back.
 The following muscles are worked in a pull-up:

-- The broad Latissimus Dorsi (the lats), as the main bearer of the burden
+- The broad Latissimus Dorsi (the lats) are the main bearer of the burden

 - The trapezoid muscles, which protrude in a trapezoidal shape in the shoulders, neck and spine